ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ### Type Conversion {#type-conv}

-The following implicit type conversion may occur:

-* Where an instance of `NodesType` needs to be converted to a `LogicalType`, the conversion proceeds as follows:
+Just as queries can be used in logical expressions by testing for the existence of at least one node ({{extest}}), a function expression of declared type `NodesType` can be used as a function argument for a parameter of declared type `LogicalType`, with the equivalent conversion rule:

   * If the nodelist contains one or more nodes, the conversion result is `LogicalTrue`.
   * If the nodelist is empty, the conversion result is `LogicalFalse`.

+Extraction of a value from a nodelist can be performed in several ways, so an implicit conversion may be surprising and has therefore not been defined.
-Given an expression with a declared type of `NodesType`, a `ValueType` can be obtained using a function such as `value()` (see {{value}}).
+A function expression with a declared type of `NodesType` can indirectly be used as an argument for a parameter of declared type `ValueType` by interspersing a function such as `value()` (see
+{{value}}).

 The well-typedness of function expressions can now be defined in terms of this type system.